Abstract

 include consciousness raising, dramatic relief, environmental

-reevaluation, social liberation,
+reevaluation, social liberation, and self-reevaluation.

 Behavioral processes characterize later-stage transition and include